• image1

 • Nominees whose contributions are predominantly in education, public policy, government service, or industrial management are also encouraged.

-2023 UM Plasma Prize Selection Committee:
+UM Plasma Prize Awardees

 2024 Call for Nominations